Pecunia201/djangoproject/README.md

 # Exploring Django

-This is a basic implementation of Django for learning.
+This is a basic implementation of Django for my own study.